Greg-T8/LearningCSS/Books/css_in_depth/notes.md

 Both of these make it harder to override styles later.
 IDs are very specific, and `!important` is a hammer that can break things.

+### Special Values

+Use the `inherit` keyword to force a property to inherit from its parent.
+This is useful when you want to override a prperty when a cascaded value is preventing it.

+Use the `initial` keyword to set a property to its default value.
+This is useful when you want to have styles to undo.
+Every CSS property has an initial, or default, value.
+Assigning the `initial` keyword to a property will set it to its default value.

+Use the `unset` keyword to set a property value back to `inherit` if it is inheritable, and to `initial` if it is not.
+Using `unset` makes it a little simpler and helps you avoid using the wrong keyword&mdash;`inherit` or `initial`&mdash;for the property you are working with.